 Hopewell Township has been proactive in the fight to protect our ash trees.
 (For more Township info, please visit https://www.haveyoursayhopewelltwp.org/Emerald-Ash-Borer.)
 Due to the nature of the damage, it is very difficult to ascertain which trees have already succumbed, and as a result, many ash trees, some infected and some yet to be infected, must be taken down to insure public safety.

-ArtSpires is the newest community art project and exhibition by the Hopewell Valley Arts Council with sculptures on display through spring 2021.
+ArtSpires is the a community art project and exhibition by the Hopewell Valley Arts Council with sculptures on display through spring 2021.
 To view the exhibition online or download the colorful map, visit www.hartscouncil.org/artspires.

 Slice of Art